 Major retailers invest in e-commerce

 To build or to buy is the critical decision for e-commerce and retailers alike when it comes to building the integrated delivery strategy.
 Walmart, for instance, recently announced that is has officially acquired Jet.com, a fast-growing online retailer.
-The combination gives Walmart access to new customers and a high-speed delivery network that will help it compete against Amazon, while Jet gains access to Walmart’s sourcing power and distribution footprint, among other benefits.
+The combination gives Walmart access to new customers and a high-speed delivery network that will help it compete against online giants, while Jet gains access to Walmart’s sourcing power and distribution footprint, among other benefits.
 Previously, Walmart began testing delivery partnerships with Uber and Lyft in selected cities to expedite deliveries.

 Earlier in the summer, Nordstrom purchased a minority stake in DS Co., a supply-chain software firm, to help the luxury retailer fulfill a growing volume of online orders without sacrificing profits—or customer satisfaction.
 It provides a cloud-based “drop shipping” service, routing online orders directly to the supplier—instead of to the retailer—to be shipped to the consumer.
 Drop shipping means Nordstrom can reduce costs by holding less inventory, and serve online shoppers more quickly.

 Meanwhile, department store Macy’s is charting its own course.
 It recently announced it would be closing 100 of its stores and use the money saved to invest more heavily in its e-commerce operations.

 With competition more fierce than ever before in the retail arena, even the most successful retailer with a loyal fan base can’t afford to deliver anything other than a great customer experience every time.